A Diameter-Revealing Proof of the Bondy-Lov\'asz Lemma: Introduction

 The Gy\H{o}ri-Lov\'{a}sz Theorem~\cite{G,L} asserts that a $k$-vertex-connected graph $G=(V,E)$, for any distinct $u_1,\ldots,u_k\in V$ and $n_1+\cdots+n_k=|V|$, can be partitioned into $k$ vertex-disjoint connected subgraphs where the $i$-th subgraph consists of exactly $n_i$ vertices including $u_i$.
-In the case $k=2$, Lov\'{a}sz~\cite{L} provided an elegant proof based on a lemma due to Bondy and Lov\'{a}sz that proves a certain graph (of exponential size) is connected.
-The vertices of the graph correspond to spanning trees of $G$; for a specified vertex $a\in V$, two spanning trees are adjacent if their intersection contains a tree on $\mbox{$n-1$}$ vertices including $a$.
-The proof in~\cite{L} establishes only an exponential upper bound on the diameter of this graph, although the method of proof implies a polynomial-time \emph{algorithm} for solving the graph partitioning problem in the case $k=2$.
-Nevertheless, it is of interest to know whether the graph has polynomial diameter, particularly since Lov\'{a}sz's proof in the $k>2$ case relies on a simplicial complex generalizing the graph constructed in the $k=2$ case, but no polynomial-time algorithm for constructing the partition is known when $k>3$.
+In the case $k=2$, Lov\'{a}sz~\cite{L} provided an elegant proof based on a lemma due to Bondy and Lov\'{a}sz that a certain graph (of exponential or even superexponential size) is connected.
+The vertices of this graph are the spanning trees of $G$; for a specified vertex $a\in V$, two spanning trees are adjacent if their intersection contains a tree on $\mbox{$|V|-1$}$ vertices including $a$.
+The proof in~\cite{L} establishes only an exponential upper bound on the diameter of this graph, leaving unresolved the question of whether the graph has polynomial diameter.